 Helping Students With Autism Spectrum Disorder

-The Ivy Street School helps students with autism spectrum disorder (ASD) who are seeking either an academic setting or a year of transition support in preparation for an independent adult life.
-Our population of ASD students are those who are looking to finish a high school diploma, or achieve gainful employment, and who might be interested in post-secondary education.
+The Ivy Street School helps students with autism spectrum disorder (ASD) who are seeking either an academic setting or transition support in preparation for an independent adult life.
+Our population of students with ASD are those who are looking to finish a high school diploma, or achieve gainful employment, and who might be interested in post-secondary education.

 In the classroom, our curriculum focuses on building academics skills to help students prepare for MCAS or an alternative assessment, if appropriate.